Clementine vs. Orange — Health Impact and Nutrition Comparison

 In an effort to avoid any confusion, let’s try to find out their differences and similarities.

-Both are good sources of dietary fiber; however, orange is higher in fiber.
-On the other hand, clementine is lower in cholesterol, sugars, and saturated fat.
+Both are good sources of dietary fiber, and have same calories number.
+However, orange is higher in fiber.
+On the other hand, clementine is lower in cholesterol and sugars.

 As indicated in the charts of comparison below, in terms of vitamins, orange is the winner.
-It is higher in vitamin A, vitamin B2, vitamin B5 and slightly higher in vitamin C, vitamins B1 and B9.
+It is higher in vitamin A, vitamin B2, and vitamin B5 and slightly higher in vitamin C, vitamins B1, and B9.

 Clementine, however, is considerably higher in vitamin B3 and somewhat higher in vitamin B6 and vitamin E.